Where in the world is public broadcasting?

 History: The SBC was founded in 1931 as a way to bring regional radio broadcasters under one roof.
 What began in French-speaking Switzerland soon included media from German and Italian-speaking regions as well.
 Romansch offerings were added in 1938 after it was recognised as a fourth national language.

-Funding: The so-called “Billag” radio and TV license fee amounts to CHF462 ($464) per year per household.
+Funding: The so-called “Billag” radio and TV license fee amounts to CHF451 ($454) per year per household.
 In 2015, voters narrowly approved an amendmentexternal link stating that everyone must pay the fee, with very few exceptions.

-Recently, both houses of parliament have been debating the role public media should playexternal link in the country.
+Recently, both houses of parliament have been debating the role public media should play in the country.
 A group of citizens launched an initiative to scrap the radio and TV license fee, which will likely come to a vote in June 2018.

 UNITED STATES